(Follow Aaron on Twitter @Aaron_Torres)

 To listen to the podcast on this website, click the green box below

 To download the podcast straight from iTunes, please click here

 To subscribe to the Aaron Torres Sports Podcast, please click here

 To listen to the podcast on your iPhone or Android please click here

-Speaking of the interview, remember, you can access the podcast in any number of ways.
-If you can’t listen to it live, you can always download it straight from iTunes, just by searching for the “Aaron Torres Sports Podcast.”
+Remember, you can access the podcast in any number of ways.
+If you can’t listen to the show live here, you can always download it straight from iTunes, just by searching for the “Aaron Torres Sports Podcast.”
 You can also subscribe to the Aaron Torres Sports Podcast by clicking here.

 Until next time…